Rating:

 - Hamilton Construction of Springfield, Oregon (Contractor)

-- OBEC Consulting Engineers (Engineering Design Firm)
+- OBEC Consulting Engineers of Eugene, Oregon (Engineering Design Firm)

 Design